Ian-Rotor-Rig/racebox/README.md

 Screenshots and more details are over at the [Rotor-Rig.com website](https://www.rotor-rig.com/racebox)

+More detailed installation and configuration information is in the [wiki](https://github.com/rotor-rig/racebox/wiki)

 Currently the common/inexpensive USB serial relays are supported\
 that use the instruction set for the CH340 (or CH341)\
 and some USB HID relays are also supported